AttorneyOnline/docs/README.md

-# Network-Documentation
+# Documentation
-Clear descriptions of the network communication.
+Overviews and documents to give some technical insight to the workings of AO